deencat/intelcryptobot-v2/.documentation/IntelCryptoBot - Project Management Document.md

 - Create placeholder pages for Logs and Settings
 - Design and implement custom charts for performance visualization
 - Implement widget-based modular system for dashboard (collapsible/expandable widgets)
+- Design and create Log Viewer component with filtering
+  - Implemented log filtering by type, search term, and time range
+  - Created paginated log table with expandable details
+  - Added visual indicators for different log types
+- Set up Playwright for testing UI components
+  - Created comprehensive test suite for dashboard components
+  - Created test suite for log viewer functionality
+  - Set up continuous testing configuration

 ## Pending Tasks (High Priority)
 Tasks are prioritized by their order in the associated list.

-1. Design and create Log Viewer component with filtering
+1. Fix Playwright test failures
 2. Implement detailed Settings/Configuration area with form controls
 3. Add responsive design for optimal desktop usage
-4. Create comprehensive Playwright tests for UI components
-5. Fix any accessibility issues in UI components
+4. Perform accessibility audit and fix any issues

 ## Backlog Tasks
 Tasks are prioritized by their order in the associated list.